Mother Juan Aviance: As House Mother

 Historically, the "Mother" of a ballroom house was usually a drag queen or a transgender woman.
 As such, Aviance was initially hesitant to assume the role of House Mother but ultimately decided to take up the role.
 His style of "mothering" is somewhat business-like, having attended business and dance school.
-Although this style is pivotal in the success of the House, he is also very protective towards his "house children", and was instrumental in removing the House of Aviance from walking balls in order to protect his children from what he deemed as "Ballroom politics", abuse, and unfair judging—despite the House winning numerous trophies and cash prizes over the years in ballroom competitions.
+Although this style is pivotal in the success of the House, he is also very protective towards his "house children", and was instrumental in removing the House of Aviance from walking balls to protect his children from what he deemed as "Ballroom politics", abuse, and unfair judging—despite the House winning numerous trophies and cash prizes over the years in ballroom competitions.

 Aviance has also been instrumental and supportive in the professional careers of many of his children, some of which included the careers of Kevin Aviance, Erickatoure Aviance and DJ/Producer Jean-Philippe Aviance.

 In the 1980s, Aviance spearheaded a weekly nightlife event in Washington, D.C. called Kindergarten Parties.
 These parties where frequented by New York City's Club Kids such as Amanda Lepore, James St. James and Kenny Kenny.
 Other patrons included Kevin Aviance (who later became a House Member) and several other nightlife personalities.
 These Kindergarten Parties propelled the careers of many high-profile artists within the LGBT community including Kevin Aviance and Jean-Philippe Aviance (the House of Aviance's first DJ) who used to DJ for Mother Juan at the former Vault Nightclub in D.C. where these weekly parties were held.

 In January 2014, Aviance celebrated his 50th birthday with several House of Aviance DJs and House members in attendance.
 The event was hosted by Aviance's eldest daughter Kevin Aviance, with special guests including singer, DJ, fashion icon and former Deee-Lite vocalist Lady Miss Kier among other nightlife personalities.

 Aviance is regarded as one of the living "legends / icons" within the ballroom scene with one of the longest continuously active ballroom houses that has won numerous competition cash prizes and trophies over the years.
 He is one of the longest serving and continuously active house parents in the history of ball culture having ruled the House for 33 years as of 2022, surpassing the record of the late icon Pepper LaBeija who ruled the Legendary House of LaBeija for nearly 32 years without interruption.
-On 23 March 2014, Aviance partnered with fellow House member David Ohana and founded Aviance Records - a multi-genre record label that promotes new and upcoming artists.
-Some high-profile House members and none-House members have released tracks through this record label including Erickatoure Aviance with her 2017 track OVAH—with the official video first showcased on Jonny McGovern's Hey Qween Channel on 26 June 2017.
+On 23 March 2014, Aviance partnered with fellow House member David Ohana and founded Aviance Records – a multi-genre record label that promotes new and upcoming artists.
+Some high-profile House members and none-House members have released tracks through this record label including Erickatoure Aviance with her 2017 track OVAH—with the official video first showcased on Jonny McGovern's Hey Qween!
+Channel on 26 June 2017.